Principal Investigator

 Susan Stark, PhD, OTR/L, FAOTA

-Professor of Occupational Therapy, Neurology and Social Work
+Professor of Public Health, Neurology, and Social Work

 - Email: sstark@nospam.wustl.edu

-Susan Stark is a Professor of Occupational Therapy, Neurology and Social Work and co-director of the TL1 predoctoral training program at WashU Medicine.
-Dr. Stark’s research focus is on how the environment influences the occupational performance and participation of community-dwelling older adults with chronic conditions.
+Dr. Susy Stark is Professor of Public Health, Neurology and Social Work.
+Her research focuses on how the environment influences the occupational performance and participation of community-dwelling older adults with chronic conditions.
 The goals of her work are to support aging in place and to prevent falls.
 She conducts clinical trials and implementation studies among community-dwelling older adults.
-Dr. Stark’s collaborators are from the community, including the St. Louis Area Agency on Aging, and from the university, including the Knight Alzheimer Disease Research Center, the Department of Emergency Medicine, and the Department of Computer Science.
+She also co-directs the TL-1 Predoctoral Training Program at the Washington University Institute of Clinical and Translational Sciences and the Research Education Component for the Knight Alzheimer Disease Research Center.

 Faculty & Staff